eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 }
 ```

-The function `mapFromDittoProtocolMsg` maps the passed parameters which originated from a Ditto Protocol message to an external message.
+The function `mapFromDittoProtocolMsg` maps the passed parameters,
+which originated from a Ditto Protocol message to an external message.
 In this mapping, only `namespace` is used.
 That is the first part of the name of a Ditto Thing, e.g. `machine` in our example.
-More precisely, a text payload is created with the configuration of an AAS with the id `namespace` and the function returns a new message with this text payload.
-After the Ditto connectivity services runs the Javascript with success, the new message will be pushed to the BaSyx AAS server and an AAS will be created.
+More precisely, a text payload is created with the configuration of an AAS with the id `namespace` and
+the function returns a new message with this text payload.
+After the Ditto connectivity services runs the Javascript with success,
+the new message will be pushed to the BaSyx AAS server and an AAS will be created.
 For example, whenever a Ditto Thing with id `machine:sensor` is created, an AAS will be created with the id `machine`.

 ### AAS Submodel mapping